TomNaiser/PanoramaControl/README.md

 # PanoramaControl
-PanoramaControl is a control software for an automated pan/tilt panorama head.
+PanoramaControl is an open-source control software for motorized pan/tilt panorama heads.
+I have developed the software over almost 10 years, together with the corresponding hardware.

- It is written in C# (VisualStudio 2017) and its graphical user interface is based on Windows Forms.
-PanoramaControl is running on Microsoft Windows (tested on Windows 7, 8 and 10).
-I am running it from a small intel atom based netbook.
-Via a wireless connection (e.g. Bluetooth) position and camera(shutter)-commands are sent to the automated panorama head.
-The automated panorama head is controlled by a microcontroller - currently an Arduino Mega is in use.
+PanoramaControl is written in C# (VisualStudio 2017), its graphical user interface is based on Windows Forms.
+The software has been tested with Microsoft Windows (versions 7, 8 and 10).
+I am operating PanoramaControl from a small intel atom based netbook.
+Via a wireless connection (Bluetooth) position and camera(shutter)-commands are sent to the automated panorama head.
+The motorized panorama platform is controlled by a microcontroller - currently an Arduino Mega 2560 is in use.

 The arduino sketch PanoDuinoControl (another project of mine that can be found here on Github) handles the communication with PanoControl, and operates the RC-servos, position encoders and camera shutters.
 Cameras require a remote shutter release which can be triggered by the microcontroller.

 Features: